Baste-RainGames/PlayerLoopInterface/README.md

 ## Installation

+Hit the "Add package from git URL..." button in the package manager, and enter https://github.com/Baste-RainGames/PlayerLoopInterface.git

-Modify your Packages/Manifest.json to include this package:
+In older Unity versions, or if you don't want to open Unity, modify your Packages/Manifest.json to include this package:
 ```
 {
   "dependencies": {